 How old do I have to be to adopt?

-There is no upper age limit for adopting a child, although you do need to be over 21.
-You also need to be fit and able to look after a child until they become an adult and ideally be there to support them until after they grow up.
+You need to be over 21 years and to be able to look after a child until they become an adult and ideally be there to support them until after they grow up.

 Do I have to be married?

 No – you can be single, in a civil partnership, married or co-habiting.

 Will my sexual orientation affect my application to adopt?

 Absolutely not – whether you are heterosexual, gay, lesbian or bisexual, we welcome enquiries from any person able to offer a stable, loving home, regardless of their sexual orientation.

 There is no charge for being assessed as an adopter or adopting a child.
 There are however some costs that adopters would be expected to cover, such as your medical assessment, dog assessment and any overseas checks if required.

 Will a medical condition or disability affect my application to adopt?

 Many health conditions would not prevent you from parenting a child.
 All adopters will be asked to have a full medical assessment by their GP, and the Agency’s medical adviser will then review this information.
 Your social worker will discuss with you any health related conditions that may have an impact on parenting a child.

 Can I adopt if I smoke?